protonemedia/laravel-cross-eloquent-search/README.md

 ### Start search term with wildcard

-By default, the search term will be split up and each keyword will get a wildcard symbol to do partial matching.
+By default, we split up the search term, and each keyword will get a wildcard symbol to do partial matching.
 Practically this means the search term `apple ios` will result in `apple%` and `ios%`.
 If you want a wildcard symbol to start with as well, you can call the `startWithWildcard` method.
 This will result in `%apple%` and `%ios`.

 ```php
 Search::add(Post::class, 'title')